hyperledger/aries-acapy-controllers/AliceFaberAcmeDemo/controllers/faber-controller/README.md

 ### Notes

 _Note: Faber Controller has already been configured to connect to it's agent on localhost:8021.
 If the controller is not connected to it's agent you will see a red status indicator on the top right-hand side of the navbar.
-If the agent is succesffully connected, you will see a green status indicator._
+If the agent is successfully connected, you will see a green status indicator._